jolie/docs/src/language-tools-and-standard-library/basics/fault-handling/basics.md

 }
 ```

-It is worth noting that the fault is firstly cathed by the first handler defined within the scope _num\_scope_ which will execute the following code:
+It is worth noting that the fault is firstly catch by the first handler defined within the scope _num\_scope_ which will execute the following code:

 ```jolie
 println@Console( "Wrong!" )();
 throw( WrongNumberFault )
 ```

 It will print the string `"Wrong!"` in the console and then it will re-throw the fault to the parent scope, the scope _main_.
-At this point the seconf fault handler defined at the level of the main scope will be executed:
+At this point the second fault handler defined at the level of the main scope will be executed:

 ```jolie
 println@Console( "A wrong number has been inserted!" )()